Dan has been in the HVAC industry for 23 years, with experience ranging from installation and service to sales and distribution.

 - Try to maintain a temperature between 36 and 38 degrees in your refrigerator.

-- If you don't keep much food stored in your refrigerator, try placing a gallon of water in it to help the reduce the amount of empty space to be cooled inside the cabinet.
+- If you don't keep much food stored in your refrigerator, try placing a gallon of water in it to help reduce the amount of empty space to be cooled inside the cabinet.

-Cleaning the Refrigerator Thoroughly is Important
+Cleaning the Refrigerator Thoroughly Is Important

-Perhaps much of this information is common knowledge, yet in my years of home service, I've seen some of the worst case scenarios that you can imagine and have seen the look on homeowners faces as I tell them the lack of simply cleaning the mechanicals has likely caused them to spend hundreds of dollars in repairs or a new appliance.
+Perhaps much of this information is common knowledge, yet in my years of home service, I've seen some of the worst-case scenarios that you can imagine.
+I have seen the look on homeowners' faces as I tell them the lack of simply cleaning the mechanicals has likely caused them to spend hundreds of dollars in repairs or a new appliance.

-Hopefully this information has provided at least a couple of new tips and reminded you how important it is to give our beloved food storage appliances some tender love and care a bit more often.
+Hopefully, this information has provided at least a couple of new tips and reminded you how important it is to give our beloved food storage appliances some tender love and care a bit more often.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.